zeineb111/Linguistic-cues-for-Textual-classification/index.md

 As we can see the model performs pretty well with those features, which means that they generalize well for these kinds of analogous NLP classification problems.
 From the performance of this modle we can conclude that these features are strongly correlated to wether news are Fake or not.
 However, we ask ourselves this question, are they really directly linked to the problem or simply just correlated?
 (CHGAABHA!!!!!!!!!!!!!!!!!!!!!!!!!)

 To answer this question and to extend our research even more, we will now train new models on the 'text' of the two datasets using standard deep learning and NLP techniques.
-The goal here is to give the model the freedom of learning its own features and then compare them with the ones of the authors and how good they are at classfying news.
+The goal here is to give the model the freedom of learning its own features and then compare them with the ones of the authors and see how good they are at classfying news.

 ## Textual analysis
 ### Visualization